dart-archive/jnigen/README.md

 As a proof-of-concept, pure dart bindings which do not require C code (apart from `package:jni` dependency) are supported.
 Trade-offs are listed at the end of this document.

+## Usage
+There are 2 ways to use `jnigen`:

+* Run as command line tool with a YAML config.
+* Import `package:jnigen/jnigen.dart` from a script in `tool/` directory of your project.

+Both approaches are almost identical.
+When using YAML, it's possible to selectively override configuration properties with command line, using `-Dproperty_name=value` syntax.
+We usually use YAML in our [examples][jnigen/examples/].
+See the end of this document for a tabular description of configuration properties.

+## Java features support
+Currently basic features of the Java language are supported in the bindings.
+Each Java class is mapped to a Dart class.
+Bindings are generated for methods, constructors and fields.
+Exceptions thrown in Java are rethrown in Dart with stack trace from Java.

+More advanced features like callbacks, generics and subtyping are not supported yet.

+### Note on Dart (standalone) target
+`package:jni` is an FFI plugin containing native code, and any bindings generated from jnigen contains native code too.

+On Flutter targets, native libraries are built automatically and bundled.
+On standalone platforms, no such infrastructure exists yet.
+As a stopgap solution, running `dart run jni:setup` in a target directory builds all JNI native dependencies of the package into `build/jni_libs`.

+By default `jni:setup` goes through pubspec configuration and builds all JNI dependencies of the project.
+It can be overridden to build a custom directory using `-s` switch, which can be useful when output configuration for C bindings does not follow standard FFI plugin layout.

+The build directory has to be passed to `Jni.spawn` call.
+It's assumed that all dependencies are built into same target directory, so that once JNI is initialized, generated bindings can load their respective C libraries automatically.

 ## Requirements
 ### SDK
+Flutter SDK is required.

-Dart standalone target is supported, but due to some problems with pubspec, the `dart` command must be from Flutter SDK and not Dart SDK.
+Dart standalone target is supported, but due to some problems with pubspec format, the `dart` command must be from Flutter SDK and not Dart SDK.
 See [dart-lang/pub#3563](https://github.com/dart-lang/pub/issues/3563).

 ### Java tooling
 Along with JDK, maven (`mvn` command) is required.
 On windows, it can be installed using a package manager such as [chocolatey](https://community.chocolatey.org/packages/maven) or [scoop](https://scoop.sh/#/apps?q=maven).